thomassuedbroecker/browserfied-ibmiotf-webapplication/README.md

 **Configure code**

 _Code in 'rootfolder/public/.ibmiotf.json'_
-Based on your configuration you have to configure the **rootfolder/public/.ibmiotf.json**
+Based on your configuration you have to configure the **rootfolder/public/.ibmiotf.json**.
+This file contains all login information which is used by the IBMIoTF library.

 ```javascript
       {